d2ice/d2ice.github.io/pages/Domains/ITS/its_domain.md

 ---
 {% include list-squares.html items=page.team %}

 The D<sup>2</sup>iCE Intelligent Transport Systems research domain covers many aspects of sensing and automation for driver assistance systems and self-driving cars.
-The domain area is led by [Ciarán Eising](https://www.linkedin.com/in/ciaraneising/), who spent more than 12 years working in inudstry developing sensing solutions for autonomous vehicles.
+The domain area is led by [Ciarán Eising](https://www.linkedin.com/in/ciaraneising/), who spent more than 12 years working in industry developing sensing solutions for autonomous vehicles.
 Machine learning has already and promises to continue to meaningfully contribute to high-quality vehicle automation.
 We collaborate with many companies working in the automotive sensing space, ensuring our innovations have the best chance of making a real end-user impact.